 Burnley General Hospital is East Lancashire Hospitals NHS Trust's site which specialises in planned (elective) treatment and most recently opened the new Urgent Care Centre Building.
-In November 2010, the Trust opened the £32 million Lancashire Women and Newborn Centre which includes East Lancashire's centralised consultantled maternity unit along with a Level 3 Neonatal Intensive Care Unit, a midwife-led birth centre and a purpose-built gynaecology unit.
-Maternity services have been awarded the (RCM) Royal College of Midwives' Mothercare Maternity Service of the Year Award and have also been voted the best unit for Gynaecology training in the Country.
+In November 2010, the Trust opened the £32 million Lancashire Women and Newborn Centre which includes East Lancashire's centralised consultant-led maternity unit along with a Level 3 Neonatal Intensive Care Unit, a midwife-led birth centre and a purpose-built gynaecology unit.
+Maternity services have been awarded the (RCM) Royal College of Midwives' Mothercare Maternity Service of the Year Award.